remotivelabs.broker

 Arguments:

-• *signals: One or more tuples, each containing namespace and sequence of signal metadata to subscribe to.
+• *signals: One or more (namespace, items) tuples describing which signals to subscribe to.

 • on_change: Whether to receive updates only on change.